Allegheny Technologies Incorporated [ATI] – Analyzing the ATI using Fundamentals and Trend Analysis

 Allegheny Technologies Incorporated [NYSE:ATI]: Analyst Rating and Earnings

-Equities traders oftentimes stay updated on what leading stock market analysts say about a potential stock purchase.
-When it comes to Allegheny Technologies Incorporated [ATI], the most recently available average analyst rating is from the quarter that ends in 12/30/2019.
+Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
+For Allegheny Technologies Incorporated [ATI], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 12/30/2019.
 On average, stock market experts give ATI an Overweight rating.
-The average 12-month price forecast for this stock is $8.24, with the high estimate being $25.00, the low estimate being $6.00 and the median estimate amounting to $21.00.
-This is compared to its latest closing price of $7.31.
+The average 12-month price forecast for this stock is $7.80, with the high estimate being $25.00, the low estimate being $6.00 and the median estimate amounting to $21.00.
+This is compared to its latest closing price of $8.50.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Allegheny Technologies Incorporated [ATI] is sitting at 3.22.
 This is compared to 1 month ago, when its average rating was 3.40.